alerta/alerta-docs/_build/html/_sources/configuration.txt

 ``SECRET_KEY``
     a unique, randomly generated sequence of ASCII characters.
 ``OAUTH2_CLIENT_ID``
-    client ID required by OAuth2 provider for Google, Github, GitLab or Twitter.
+    client ID required by OAuth2 provider for Google, Github or GitLab.
 ``OAUTH2_CLIENT_SECRET``
-    client secret required by OAuth2 provider for Google, Github, GitLab or Twitter.
+    client secret required by OAuth2 provider for Google, Github or GitLab.
 ``ALLOWED_EMAIL_DOMAINS``
     list of authorised email domains when using Google as OAuth2 provider.
 ``ALLOWED_GITHUB_ORGS``